m-alani/portfolio_workshops/README.md

 ## Updates

 * Now that workshop 1 is done, you can find information about it inside the folder (conviniently named) "Workshop1".
 We hope that the workshop was useful, and wish to see you in workshop 2!
+* Location and time set for workshop 2! check the details below.

 -----